 Many women and girls continue to feel excluded from participating fully in STEM subjects; long-standing biases and gender stereotypes still steer them away from science-related fields.
 But there are a growing number of stories being told to inspire and enthuse our young learners, and an increasing bank of online resources to support lessons and learning.

 Why not use our Ogden Phizzi focus to help you navigate some of the resources available?
 You can find it on our resources page.
 It is full of ideas, suggestions and useful links to enable young learners to find out about some of the inspirational female figures in physics, many of which could be used to support remote learning during the lockdown.

 “We have seen the impact and influence of science across the world throughout the current pandemic,” says Amanda Poole, Ogden lead for resource development.
 “And female scientists have been instrumental in the ongoing fight against COVID-19.”

 “Motivating and engaging our young scientists feels more important than ever,” continues Amanda.
 “Sharing the achievements and stories of others can help to create inspiring role models – it is so important that all children see that physics can be for them.
 We hope that our Phizzi focus will inspire primary teachers to explore women in physics with their classes.”

-You will also find inspirational female physicists in our research cards.
+You will also find inspirational female physicists in our women in physics research cards.
 Why not take a look?
-You can learn more about Willie Hobbs Moore, Dr Claudia Alexander, Dr Maddie Aderin-Pocock and Mildred Dresselhaus.
+You can download the cards from our resources page.

-You could also look at STEM Sisters: a Year 5/6 arts-based STEM project, supported by the Trust, which celebrates the achievements, discoveries and stories of pioneering historical female mathematicians and scientists.
+You could also look at the STEM Sisters website and resources: a Year 5/6 arts-based STEM project, supported by the Trust, which celebrates the achievements, discoveries and stories of pioneering historical female mathematicians and scientists.